 “But since then, in this first quarter, there’s been a serious price correction of most major cryptocurrencies.

 “It has been this correction that’s been mainly responsible for an evolution in investor attitude.
 I believe that now the overwhelming majority of investors do not view cryptocurrencies as a way to make a fast buck, as perhaps previously many more might have done.
-Rather, they are now investing in Bitcoin, Ethereum, Ripple, Dash and Litecoin, amongst others, as they can see the core value over a longer time horizon.”
+Rather, they are now investing in Bitcoin, Ethereum, Litecoin, Dash and ripple, amongst others, as they can see the core value over a longer time horizon.”